English | Lietuviškai

 5.2 Program cd

 Program cd changes directory.
-For example, to access the root directory of a system, you would type the following command at a command prompt:
+For example, to access the root directory of a system, you would type the following command at a command-line:

 $ cd /

-Conversely, to return to your /root user directory, you must type the following command at the command prompt:
+Conversely, to return to your /root user directory, you must type the following command at the command-line:

 $ cd /root